 1 October 2017 Applications open for all insight events.

-1 October 2017 Applications open for roles at University of Birmingham, University of Bristol, University of Cambridge, Durham University, Kings College London, London School of Economics, University of Nottingham, University of Oxford, University College London, University of Warwick and University of York.
+1 October 2017 Applications open for roles at University of Birmingham, University of Bristol, University of Cambridge, Durham University, University of Exeter, Kings College London, London School of Economics, University College London, University of Nottingham, University of Oxford, Queen Mary University, University of Warwick and University of York.

 25 February 2018 Applications close.